Improve High-Speed Rail Ticketing Experience

 DEFINITION

-Based on prior user research, I created two personas and mapped their user journeys to define the target audience and the problems they encounter while interacting with the two features.
+Based on prior user research, I created two personas and mapped their user journeys to define the target audience and the problems they encounter while using the THSR app.

 Persona